elandqui/Cubic-Function-Fields/hbounds/README.md

 # libhbounds library

-  This library contains utilities for computing an estimate, E, of the divisor class number, h, of the cubic function field K = Fq(C), C: Y^3 = f = GH^2.

-  Here, char(K) > 3.
+  This library contains utilities for computing an estimate, E, of the divisor class number, h, of the cubic function field K = Fq(C), C: Y^3 = f = GH^2, where char(K) > 3.

    **hbounds.cc**